infinite-table/infinite-react/www/content/docs/reference/datasource-props/index.page.md

 See related <DataSourcePropLink name="sortInfo" /> and <DataSourcePropLink name="defaultSortInfo" />.

 When set to `'local'`, the data is sorted locally (in the browser) after the data-source is loaded.
 When set to `'remote'`, the data should be sorted by the server (or by the data-source function that serves the data).

 See [the Sorting page](/docs/learn/sorting/overview) for more details.

+For configuring the sorting behavior when multiple sorting is enabled, see <PropLink name="multiSortBehavior" />.

 </Prop>